Malschuetzky/jSumTTest/README.md

 # 3. Analytical process

+## 3.1 Select test version

+The requested t-test can be selected by clicking on "Independent samples" or "One-sample" in the mode-selector "t-test type".

+## 3.2 Independent samples test

-Based on required group data in summarized form (sample size $n_i$, mean $M_i$, and standard deviation $SD_i$) for each of the two groups $i = [1; 2]$ to be compared, the module will calculate additional group descriptives, Welch's t-test, and Student's t-test.
-Optional, the groups can be named to for more transparent graph and tables in the output.
+Based on required sample data in summarized form (sample size $n_i$, mean $M_i$, and standard deviation $SD_i$) for each of the two samples $i = [1; 2]$ to be compared, the module will calculate additional sample descriptives, Welch's t-test, and Student's t-test.
+Optional, the samples can be named to for more transparent graph and tables in the output.

-## 3.1 Calculate additional descriptives
+### 3.2.1 Calculate additional descriptives
-+ Calculate standard errors of group means for unknown population variance (Eid et al., 2017, F 8.23): \
++ Calculate standard errors of sample means for unknown population variance (Eid et al., 2017, F 8.23): \
 $$SE(M_i) = {SD_i \over \sqrt{n_i-1}}$$

-+ Calculate convidence intervals for group means (Eid et al., 2017, F 8.26): \
++ Calculate convidence intervals for sample means (Eid et al., 2017, F 8.26): \
 $$CI(M_i) = M_i \pm (t(CI_{width};df) * SE(M_i))$$ \
 using R function `qt()`to calculate $t$-value of degrees of freedom `df` and user chosen CI-width `CI_width`
 	```
 	t(CI_width) = qt(p=CI_width, df=n-1)
 	```

-## 3.2 Perform Welch's t-test
+### 3.2.2 Perform Welch's t-test
 + Calculate Welch's $t$-value (Eid et al., 2017, eq.
 F 11.11):\
 $$t_{Welch} = {\Delta M \over SE_{Welch}(\Delta M)}$$ \
 with mean-difference\